 - 1. Assume a market player with plans to construct a new power plant, considering a CCGT configuration consisting of CMU1=GT, CMU2=GT and CMU3=ST or an OCGT configuration consisting of CMU1=GT.
 Assume that the Prequalified CRM Candidate holds a signed technical agreement for both configurations.
 Of course, both configurations cannot be constructed at the same time.
 The Prequalified CRM Candidate can submit a mutually exclusive set of Bids including on the one hand the linked Bids for the CCGT configuration (three Bids in total, one Bid for each of the CMUs involved in the CCGT configuration) and on the other hand the one Bid for the OCGT configuration corresponding to CMU1.
 As such, either the linked Bids (CCGT configuration) or the single Bid (OCGT configuration) can be selected by the auction algorithm. - 2.
 Assume an aggregator composing a pool of demand response capacities.
 After an initial fixed investment cost (e.g. to develop a monitoring and steering platform), economies of scale may lead to a lower per unit price as more capacity is added to the pool.
 This Prequalified CRM Candidate may have different options ranging from bidding in a smaller pool at a higher Bid Price or a bigger pool at a lower Bid Price.
 Of course, both options cannot be selected at the same time.
-This Prequalified CRM Candidate can therefore submit a set of mutually exclusive Bids related to the same CMU characterized by different capacity volumes and different Bid Prices. - 3.
-Assume a market player with plans to construct a new OCGT unit, at two possible locations.
-As long as this Prequalified CRM Candidate complies with all individual grid connection requirements for both locations and has successfully prequalified both CMUs, he can submit a set of mutually exclusive Bids with two Bids, relating to the CMUs at two different locations, from which only one will be selected by the auction algorithm.

-&lt;sup>4 Notwithstanding restrictions on the number of sets of mutually exclusive Bids and/or restrictions on the number of Bids within such a set following algorithm complexity considerations.
+&lt;sup>6 Notwithstanding restrictions on the number of sets of mutually exclusive Bids and/or restrictions on the number of Bids within such a set following algorithm complexity considerations.